Data Attribution for Text-to-Image Models by Unlearning Synthesized Images

 (Left) We show generated samples used as a query and attributed training images identified by different methods.
 Our method retrieves images with more similar visual attributes.
 Notably, our method better matches the poses of the buses (considering random flips during training) and the poses and enumeration of skiers.

 (Right) Next, we proceed with the counterfactual analysis, where we compare images across our method and baselines generated by leave-K-out models, using different K values, all under the same random noise and text prompt.
 A significant deviation in regeneration indicates that critical, influential images were identified by the attribution algorithm.
 While baselines regenerate similar images to the original, our method generates ones that deviate significantly, even with as few as 500 influential images removed (∼0.42% of the dataset).
+Concurrent work D-TRAK performs on par with our method in this test case.

 Spatially-localized attribution.
 Given a synthesized image (left), we crop regions containing specific objects using GroundingDINO.
 We attribute each object separately by only running forgetting on the pixels within the cropped region.
 Our method can attribute different synthesized regions to different training images.